| Title: | Historical, Relational, and Tail Anomaly-Detection Algorithms |

 Tchebichef P (1867).
 Des valeurs moyennes.
 Journal de Mathématiques Pures et Appliquées, 2(12): 177–184.

-The function uses the predictive posterior distribution based on emprical likelihoods to determine if a data entry is an outlier on not.
+The function uses the predictive posterior distribution based on empirical likelihoods to determine if a data entry is an outlier or not.

 The first vector contains the posterior probabilities as numbers between zero and one, and the second vector provides

-a set of logical values indicating whether the data entry is an outlier (TRUE
+a set of logical values indicating whether the data entry is an outlier (TRUE) or not (FALSE).

 a |